AustinS86/Password-Generator/README.md

 ## How does the Password Generator create a password?

 - When you go to press the generate button it will ask you a series of questions.
 - It asks for how many characters you want in your password.
-The bigger the password the more secure them tend to be.
+The bigger the password the more secure they tend to be.
 - It will ask you if you want to include special characters, numbers, Uppercase and lowercase letters.
 - A good practice would be to include as many different characters in your password as possible to make it more secure.